 LOOK OUT FOR: The Pergamon Altar, the Ishtar Gate of Babylon (pictured), the Aleppo room, Robbia’s Virgin with Child, the ‘Berlin Golden Hat’, Bust of Nefertiti, Portraits of Julius Caesar and Cleopatra VII, Wounded Amazon, and Friedrich’s Der Mönch am Meer.

-Considered the world’s largest museum and “the nation’s attic,” the Smithsonian Institute houses almost 150 million items in over 19 museums (and a zoo).
-Detailing American history and culture, it also serves as a research center and a vast archive of books and films.
+Considered the world’s largest museum and “the nation’s attic,” the Smithsonian Institute houses almost 150 million items; in over 19 museums (and a zoo).
+Detailing American history and culture, it also serves as a research centre and a vast archive of books and films.

 LOOK OUT FOR: The Apollo 11 command module and the Wright Brothers’ 1903 plane, the Spirit of St. Louis at the National Air and Space Museum; the Hope Diamond and the Crystal Skull at the National Museum of Natural History; and the original Star-Spangled Banner and the dresses of the First Ladies at the National Museum of American History.

 1The Louvre, Paris

 Once a medieval fortress and royal residence, The Louvre in Paris is now one of the most famous museums in the world.
 Its wealth of treasures include Classical sculptures, Egyptian relics, Mesopotamian antiquities, Renaissance paintings, and medieval artefacts.